mlcourses/lab-5-blog-post-group6_cs281/post.md

 To successfully be able to create this circuit, we need to make ourselves fimilar with Finite State Machine Design.

 ## Materials
+For this lab, we will need to consult IC data sheets for the NOT, AND, XOR, and the JK Flip-flop:
--IC data sheets
+    - IC data sheets

--PB-503 breadboard prototyping station
+    - PB-503 breadboard prototyping station with the Logic Probes, NC Push Button and Logic Switches

--Wires and connection tools
+    - Wires and connection tools

--Logic Probes

--Logic Switches

--Push Button
+    - Logic Probes (if not included in the breadboard)

+    - Logic Switches (if not included in the breadboard)

+    - Push Button (if not included in the breadboard)

--7404 NOT gate IC
+    - 7404 NOT gate IC

--7408 AND gate IC
+    - 7408 AND gate IC

--7486 XOR gate IC
+    - 7486 XOR gate IC

--7476 JK Flip Flop IC
+    - 7476 JK Flip Flop IC

--Resistors
+    - Resistors

+Once getting all things prepared, we can get to work!

 ## Project Steps

 ## Testing